Addict-Lily/Addict-Lily/README.md

 - 🌱 I’m currently learning Dart and Flutter for mobile development
 - 🔭 I’m working on small Flutter apps to build strong fundamentals
-- 💬 Ask me about C, C#, Unity, and my Flutter learning journy
+- 💬 Ask me about C, C#, Unity, and my Flutter learning journey
 - 📫 How to reach me: vegepress@gmail.com